 “I have begun buying more gold mining stocks via GDX and GDXJ as I believe they will eventually outperform gold when the price of the metal begins to climb.
 I am using wide scales but believe we will see gold and silver at higher prices over the coming weeks and months.”

 I remain bullish on precious metals, given the inflationary environment in markets across all asset classes.
-However, I will continue to use very wide scales over the coming sessions.
 Every significant dip in gold has been a buying opportunity over the past two decades.
 I remain a committed and cautious precious metals bull.
 I continue to buy and add to physical long positions on price weakness.